hanspoo/zstarter/README.md

 Besides the name each one has a different daisyui theme.

-For simplicity we are using the zitadel admin user, that can log in in any organization.
+For simplicity we are using the zitadel admin user, that can log in any organization.

 `zitadel-admin@zitadel.localhost`
 with password